Voting in New York

 -their maximum sentence of imprisonment has expired, or

 If you have a past conviction, learn more about your eligibility to vote here.

 Vote-by-mail & Absentee

-Voters can only vote absentee in New York with an approved excuse.
+Voters can only vote absentee/by mail in New York with an approved excuse.
+Approved excuses include:

 Early Voting In New York

 New York offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins 10 days before the election.
+Early voting begins on the tenth day prior to an election and ends on the second day prior to the election.

 Primary Elections In New York